What is a Model

 - organization structure model

-- skills or competences model
+- skills or competencies model

 - transformation model and projects portfolio model